Jump to: Central | North | South | East | West

 Follow on Instagram: @pear.tree.cafe

-Where: 14th Floor, 40 Blackfriars Rd, South Bank, London SE1 8NY
+Southwark - 14th Floor, 40 Blackfriars Rd, South Bank, London SE1 8NY

-This high rise restaurant has a huge outside terrace overlooking a great swathe of the south bank.
+This high-rise restaurant has a huge outside terrace overlooking a great swathe of the south bank.
 Although all those rattan chairs and palms make it look more like Miami than Southwark.
 Order up a flamboyant cocktail while you pursue the mainly seafood menu.

 Rainproof?
 There is a retractable roof, but at these heights you're going to get a little damp if it really rains.